-DATE: March 1, 2020
+DATE: April 1, 2021

-Pursuant to N.C.G.S.
-143B-721.1, the Post-Release Supervision and Parole Commission shall report to the Chairs of the Joint Legislative Oversight Committee on Justice and Public Safety and the Chairs of the House of Representatives and Senate Appropriations Committees on Justice and Public Safety by April 1 of each year.
+Pursuant to 143B-721.1.(d), the Post-Release Supervision and Parole Commission shall report to the Chairs of the Joint Legislative Oversight Committee on Justice and Public Safety and the Chairs of the House of Representatives and Senate Appropriations Committees on Justice and Public Safety by April 1 of each year.
 The report shall include the following: the class of the offense for which each parole-eligible inmate was convicted and whether an inmate had multiple criminal convictions.
 The Commission shall also report on the number of parole-eligible inmates reconsidered in compliance with this section and the number who were actually paroled.
 (2015-241, s.
 16C.14.)